micromdm/nanomdm/docs/operations-guide.md

 *Example:* `-storage pgsql -dsn postgres://postgres:toor@localhost/nanomdm -storage-options delete=1`

+#### mongodb storage backend

+* `-storage mongodb`

+Configures the MongoDB storage backend.
+The `-dsn` flag should be in the [mongodb connection URI](https://www.mongodb.com/docs/drivers/go/current/fundamentals/connection/#connection-uri).
+The username and password should be omitted from the URI and specified in the `-storage-options` flag.

+*Example:* `-storage mongodb -dsn mongodb://localhost:27017`

+Options are specified as a comma-separated list of "key=value" pairs.
+The mongodb backend supports these options:
+* `username=user`
+    * This option specifies the username to utilize when connecting to mongo
+* `password=hunter2`
+    * This option specifies the password to utilize when connecting to mongo

+*Example:* `-storage mongodb -dsn mongodb://localhost:27017 -storage-options username=root,password=root`

 #### multi-storage backend

 You can configure multiple storage backends to be used simultaneously.
 Specifying multiple sets of `-storage`, `-dsn`, & `-storage-options` flags will configure the "multi-storage" adapter.
 The flags must be specified in sets and are related to each other in the order they're specified: for example the first `-storage` flag corresponds to the first `-dsn` flag and so forth.